 User full name The directory attribute to use when displaying the user's full name in PE.

-user RDN that you set here is concatenated with the base DN to form the search base when
+you set here is concatenated with the base DN to form the search base when looking up a

 ou=users for the user RDN, and your base DN setting is

 This setting is optional.
 If you choose not to set it, PE searches for the user in the base DN (example:

 - When you experience long wait times for operations that contact the directory service (either when logging in or importing a group for the first time).
 Specifying a user RDN reduces the number of entries that are searched.